Fully Funded MFA Programs

 Benefits Offered: Tuition, Enrollment fees, Health insurance

-Beyond being a well-recognized, distinguished program, the University of Virginia recognizes that students have a lot on their plate in their first year of a new program.
-Between adjusting to life as a graduate student, making new friends, staying up to date with coursework, and being creative, the life of a first-year student can be demanding.
-To that end, the University of Virginia is one of the few programs that gives first-year students no teaching responsibilities so that students can focus on their writing.
+In addition to its esteemed reputation, the University of Virginia acknowledges the myriad challenges faced by students during their inaugural year in a novel program.
+As they acclimate to graduate life, forge new connections, keep abreast of coursework, and foster creativity, the initial year can prove taxing.
+Consequently, the University of Virginia distinguishes itself as one of the select programs that relieve first-year students of teaching duties, enabling them to concentrate on their writing.
 During the second year, the fellowship income drops to $10,000 from $20,000, but students earn $10,000 as teaching income for teaching one class per term (usually an introductory level creative writing workshops like Introduction to Poetry Writing or Fiction Writing).
-All students are funded at the same time, which means that students don't have to re-compete for funding during their years at UVA.
-After the second year, students may apply for one more year of teaching support.
+Funding is simultaneously allocated to all students, eliminating the need for them to vie for financial support throughout their tenure at UVA.
+Following the completion of their second year, students may pursue an additional year of teaching assistance.
 This third year of funding will depend on performance in the MFA program, teaching evaluations, and a successfully defended thesis at the end of the second year.

 University of Maryland